 During the 2022 fiscal year, the organization experienced an unexpected investment loss in the endowment and restricted funds.
-It is management's expectation that these funds will be recovered over the next fiscal year.
-As a result, \$1,161,300 of the current year's investment loss has not been allocated across the organization's funds.
+The 2022 unallocated loss was \$1,161,300.
+It was management's expectation that these funds would be recovered over the next fiscal year.
+During the 2023 year \$290,034 was recovered.
+Management elected to allocate the remaining \$871,266 losses to the endowment fund.